 Notification to the Respondent of the Complaint and Initial Informational Meetings with Complainant and Respondent

 The Respondent shall receive written notification of the filing of a complaint.
 The Sexual Misconduct Procedural Coordinator will meet separately with the Complainant and the Respondent.
-The Complainant’s and the Respondent’s Procedural Advisors are also allowed to attend these informational meetings.
+The Complainant’s and the Respondent’s assigned Procedural Advisor or advisor-of-choice is also allowed to attend these informational meetings.
 The purpose of these meetings is to provide both parties with a general understanding of the college’s procedures and to identify support or immediate interventions (e.g., referrals to police, hospital, Health Services and Counseling, SMART, New Hope, etc.).
 The Office of the Dean of Students also may take any further protective action as it deems appropriate concerning the interaction of the parties, the investigation and the student conduct process.

 Sexual Misconduct Case Investigators and Hearing Board Commission

 Members of the Sexual Misconduct Case Investigators and Hearing Board Commission investigate and hear complaints of sexual misconduct in which the alleged violator is a student.
 (If the alleged violator is a non-student, the complaint will be addressed through other applicable college procedures.
 See Statement on Sexual Harassment.)
 A student may contact the Office of the Dean of Students, the Title IX Coordinator, or the SMART Coordinator if he or she has questions where a complaint against non-students should be directed.
 All cases referred to the Sexual Misconduct process will be handled as soon as is reasonably practical.
 Typically, after a complaint is filed with the Office of the Dean of Students, cases will generally be heard within a eight-week period (business days), recognizing that the period of time may be longer than eight weeks depending on the circumstances.